How to Choose Fruit Trees to Plant: Climate, Varieties & More

 WHERE TO SOURCE FRUIT OR ORNAMENTAL TREES

-I will admit it.
-I am really impatient, especially when it comes to trees growing in – to either fill out an ugly space, or to provide us food.
-Therefore, we usually go for larger, more established trees in 15 gallon pots.
 However, bigger isn’t always better!
 If a large tree is kept in a small pot too long, it will become root bound and stunted.
 Look for bulging, tight pots with roots poking out the bottom.
-In that scenario, which is a signal of root-binding, I would opt for the smaller, healthier tree in a 5-gallon pot instead.
-If you’re on a budget (or more patient than me) stick to the smaller ones too.
-They’ll catch up!
+In that scenario, I would opt for a smaller, healthier tree instead.
+Smaller trees and bare root trees are also much more affordable – and will catch up!

 In lieu of physically picking out your tree, there are many reputable online nurseries who sell trees.
 Commonly, these trees are sold as small “whips” (stick-like) or bare root due to shipping, but that isn’t a bad thing!
 Because I don’t have experience in this arena, I can’t say too much else on the subject.
 Have you purchased a tree online?
 Please share your experience in the comments!